ustaxcourt/ef-cms/docs/postgres-review.md

   - YES!!
   - Easier to deal with!
 Still not sure what proper way to use DynamoDB effectivity for our project.
   - Not just fun side item.
 Use or cut losses.

+- Do you still see a need for DynamoDB in any capacity?
+  - No at this time, maybe file meta data.

+- Should we do it all, chunks, or specific entity types first?
+  - Message are somewhat separate from other areas.

+- Backups automated with AWS
+  - Yes, but not restore

 ### Comments